Chart Color Schemes

 Balcatta has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch identified 28 projects likely affecting the region.
-Notable initiatives include the Trackless Tram System along Scarborough Beach Road, City of Stirling's Local Planning Scheme No. 4 (LPS4), East Roselea Structure Plan (Mosaic Balcatta), and Stephenson Avenue Extension.
+Notable initiatives include the Trackless Tram System along Scarborough Beach Road, the City of Stirling's Local Planning Scheme No. 4 (LPS4), the East Roselea Structure Plan (Mosaic Balcatta), and the Stephenson Avenue Extension.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.